The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

 The end result is a striking and unique addition to Rye Hill campus and the surrounding area.
-It is hoped that this exciting new school will inspire creativity for many years to come and further open up the channels between Newcastle, the college and the community.
+It is hoped that this exciting new school will inspire creativity for many years to come and further open up the channels between Newcastle, the college and

 COMMENDATIONS AND AWARDS

 So far, the Performance Academy has won a commendation at the Scottish Design Awards as well as one of the prestigious RIBA Awards.
 RIBA judges had this to say of the building: ‘Architecturally, the scheme is fresh and has a strong identity without resorting to attention-seeking forms.
 The use of colour and light with simple and industrial materials – coloured profiled metal sheeting, polycarbonate, steel and concrete – creates a sense of a considered, well-proportioned and efficient building.’